PrefectHQ/prefect/docs/concepts.md

 A `Task` represents a discrete action in a Prefect workflow.

-A task is like a function: it optionally takes inputs, performs some action, and produces some output.
+A task is like a function: it optionally takes inputs, performs an action, and produces an optional result.
 In fact, the easiest way to create a task is simply by decorating a Python function:

 ```python
 from prefect import task